NiordOrg/niord-proxy/README.md

 The Niord Proxy is intended to demonstrate how an end-user facing website could retrieve and render messages from a Niord back-end server.

-http://docs.niord.org/dev-guide/guide.html#niord-proxy-development-set-up provides a more detailed user guide.
+Addition developer documentation is provided at http://docs.niord.org/dev-guide/guide.html#niord-proxy-development-set-up.

 ## Prerequisites
 * Java JDK 1.8
 * Maven 3.5.x

-Note this project does not build with Maven 3.6 or Java versions never than Java 8
+__NOTE:__ this project does not build with Maven 3.6 or Java versions never than Java 8

 ### Build